Dining up north: Pequot to Crosslake

 A reworked entry features an out-front entertainment nook that can be loud for diners on weekends, so come early if you want to talk during dinner.
 The service is amateurish, but the bar can be fun, especially when Salome is working.

-In Pequot Lakes proper, there are a couple options.
-Mayson’s Grille (218-568-4177) is just off to the east of 371 in the former Sibley Station space.
+In Pequot Lakes proper, there are a couple of options.
+Lucky’s Tavern is just off to the east of 371 in the former Sibley Station/Mayson's space.

-On the other side of Minnesota 371 is Pestello’s (218-568-9950), which is a lot more bar than grill.
+On the other side of Minnesota 371, Pestello’s (218-568-9950) is a lot more bar than grill.
 It is still a friendly place to grab a burger and beverage if you happen to be in town.
+The experienced Cole Nelson mans the kitchen.

 At the stoplight, Lakes Latte (218-568-5995) offers an array of coffees with wraps and sandwiches at lunch.